mozanunal/mozanunal.github.io/source/_posts/simpledsp-iir-feature.md

 ### Arduino Example

-IIR is filter structure which keep delays and coeficient of filter.
+IIR is filter structure which keep delays and coefficient of filter.
 There are 2 functions to implement IIR filter using SimpleDSP library. initIIR function is the constructor function for the filter.
-Filter coeficients for a and b should be given as arguments to this function.
+Filter coefficients for a and b should be given as arguments to this function.
 After init, filtIIR must be used as filtering function.
 This function requires 2 arguments.
 Object instance and data.
 It returns the filtered output.

 ```cpp
 void iirInit(IIR *iir, int coefBLen, float *coefsB, int coefALen, float *coefsA);